Nkas23/hello-world/README.md

 # hello-world
 I am an internation student, I am currently studing a bachelors but I want to lear more about coding...
+I am looking to get more knowledge about bots, and how it can help me through my future companies, also I would like to create and sell bots.